Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-The only difference between Eq .\eqref {eq15} and Eq .\eqref {eq16} is in right-side coefficient of the equations.
-Now if we expand the Eq .\eqref {eq16} for weak fields, we get the following equation:
+The only difference between Eq \eqref {eq15} and Eq \eqref {eq16} are in r.h.s coefficients of the equations.
+Now if we expand the Eq \eqref {eq16} for weak fields, we get the following equation

-This equation is the same as with the equation that obtained in \cite{29}, (in paper \cite{29} the author derive Equation .\eqref {eq17} from quantization of space and for classical systems $(\hbar \rightarrow0)$ ).
-And here we get the same equation again by maximizing the entropy of Equation .\eqref {eq6}.
-The coefficient of the entropy in Equation .\eqref {eq11} and Newton's gravity equation .\eqref {eq17}, shows that if we take twice value of $\langle A \rangle$ in Eq .\eqref {eq4} instead of $\langle A \rangle$, the problem of the coefficient $(\frac{1}{2})$ in Equation .\eqref {eq11} and Equation .\eqref {eq17}(and in paper \cite{29}) is solved,
+This equation is the same as with the equation that obtained in \cite{29}, (in paper \cite{29} the author derived Equation \eqref {eq17} by quantization of space and for classical limit $(\hbar \rightarrow0)$ ).
+And here again we got the same equation by maximizing the entropy equation in Eq \eqref {eq6}.
+The coefficient of the entropy in Equation \eqref {eq11} and Newton's gravity equation \eqref {eq17} shows that if we take twice value of $\langle A \rangle$ in Eq \eqref {eq4} instead of $\langle A \rangle$, the problem of the coefficient $(\frac{1}{2})$ in Equation \eqref {eq11} and Equation \eqref {eq17}(and in paper \cite{29}) is solved